 So what does the difference look like between a real conversion and a bitmapped conversion?

 To illustrate how big the difference is we have taken this screenshot from a publication converted with FlowPaper elements (right side) and a typical flipbook (left side).
 You don’t need to be a rocket scientist to see the difference in output.

-Auckland based digital software publisher provider, Devaldi has undergone a product brand review and introduces FlowPaper (formerly FlexPaper) today.
+Auckland based digital software publisher provider, Devaldi has undergone a product brand review and introduces FlowPaper (formerly FlexPaper/FlexPaperViewer) today.

 The new product brand identity reflects Devaldi’s commitment to provide the best digital reading experience.
 FlowPaper is the next generation desktop and server based publisher for the web.
 It transforms your static PDF’s into editable digital publications that adapts to the device, a true HTML5 viewer using true web fonts.
 Always delivering crisp sharp text and imagery with a minimum loading time.
 Compare us and experience the difference!

 When FlexPaper was launched about six years ago, Adobe Flash was the standard for viewing PDFs on the web and after its launch, FlexPaper quickly became one of the most used document viewer applications on the web.
 Our Zine viewer has been much appreciated by our customers along with our Classic viewer.
 But much has changed during these years and the step away from Flash and towards HTML5 ended the relevance for FlexPaper in its original form.

 FlowPaper is built to make the most out of your static digital content in HTML5 format.
 This includes a range of publishing options and FlowPaper lets you publish your content the way you want it.
 FlowPaper includes our well-known Zine publisher, the new Elements format and our Reflow viewer.
 The variety is set to meet your needs.